 - Continue to provide earnings loss benefits until the worker has recovered from the work injury and is declared medically fit to return to work.

-If the CES or CM cannot reach the worker when evaluating earnings loss entitlement, the CES or CM may suspend the worker’s benefits until they are able to make contact (POL 15/2016 and PRO 09/2017, Suspension of Benefits will apply).
+If Operations staff cannot reach the worker when evaluating earnings loss entitlement, Operations staff may suspend the worker’s benefits until they are able to make contact (POL & PRO 10/2021, Suspension of Benefits will apply).

-- If the worker leaves Saskatchewan without informing the WCB, the CES or CM may suspend or terminate the worker’s benefits.
+- If the worker leaves Saskatchewan without informing the WCB, Operations staff may suspend or terminate the worker’s benefits.

-- The CES or Case Management Support (CMS) will pay travel expenses in accordance with POL 04/2021, Travel Expenses - General.
+- Operations staff will pay travel expenses in accordance with POL 04/2021, Travel Expenses - General.

 Benefits – Dependants

-- If the worker dies because of the injury and the CES or CM is able to contact the worker’s spouse, the CES or CM will authorize benefits for the spouse and dependent children.
-The CES or CM will:
+- If the worker dies because of the injury and the operations staff is able to contact the worker’s spouse, the operations staff will authorize benefits for the spouse and dependent children.
+The operations staff will:

 - Keep the spouse’s/dependent children’s contact information on file.